 - 1 can Mexican-style diced tomatoes, liquid included

 - Heat the oil in a large heavy pan over medium heat.

-- Add the onions and garlic and saute until the onions are translucent.
+- Add the onions and saute until the onions are translucent, about 5 minutes.

-- Add the peppers and saute until tender.
+- Add the peppers and saute until tender, about 3 minutes.

 - Add the remaining ingredients and bring to a boil.